-What truly infuses new life into this 1967 Chevrolet Chevelle is its potent V8 mock-up long block engine, reportedly dyno-tuned to deliver a robust 480 horsepower.
-This powerhouse is paired with a Tremec TKO 5-speed manual transmission housed in a new billet box, and it features a Posi traction rear end with a 3.90 gear ratio and a fresh 12-bolt rear differential.
-The engine bay is a testament to meticulous attention to detail, with a new battery, all-new hoses, a new E3 ECU, and an electric high-power master kit with a firewall-mounted 9-inch accumulator.
-The engine setup includes an RPM dual quad A/G manifold, a new 4150 Flange high-velocity intake manifold, a new Direct-Fit downflow module, and a new master cylinder.
-Managing the engine's power output is a new Pypes performance exhaust system, ensuring that this Chevelle delivers both style and substance on the road.
+What gives a newfound soul to this 1967 Chevrolet Chevelle is its boosted V8 mock-up long block engine that’s reportedly dyno-tuned at 480 horsepower.
+It is mated to a Tremec TKO 5-speed manual transmission housed in a new billet box and features a Posi traction rear end with a 3.90 gear ratio and a new 12-bolt rear differential.
+This powerhouse benefits from a new battery, all new hoses, a new E3 ECU, and an electric high-power master kit with a 9-inch accumulator firewall mount.
+This engine bay is home to an RPM dual quad A/G manifold, a new 4150 Flange high-velocity intake manifold, a new Direct-Fit downflow module, and a new master cylinder.
+Taking charge of the engine's power demands is a new Pypes performance exhaust system.

 We're here to create a platform to better the automotive industry through communication and transparency.
 Please treat everyone with respect.
 Healthy debates are natural, but kindness is required.